dessalines/essays/why_not_signal.md

 ## Good Alternatives

-The two below are my recommendations, and this is by no means exhaustive.
-Both of these applications tick all the boxes for what makes a good messaging platform above.
+The platforms below are my recommendations, and this is by no means exhaustive.
+These applications tick all the boxes for what makes a good messaging platform above.

 ### Matrix